immunant/c2rust/docs/source_walkthrough.md

 implements various rewrites and analyses for refactoring our generated Rust code into more idiomatic code.

-*Note*: This crate still exists in-tree, but it is not part of the Cargo workspace and `c2rust refactor` is no longer available.

 ### [`cross-checks`](../cross-checks)

 The former [`cross-checks`](../cross-checks) crate